coneda/kor_cluster/README.md

 #### Upgrades

-Upgrading the cluster script can simply be done by pulling the above git repository.
+Upgrading the cluster script can simply be done by pulling this git repository.

 Since the setup is based on Docker, instance upgrades are as simple as possible.
 Basically the old container is stopped and the new one is fired up.
 In between,